Michael Millett

 Michael Millett (22 September 1977 – 21 September 1995) was an English footballer who played for Wigan Athletic.
 Millett was regarded as a talented youngster who could play in defence or midfield.
 He had represented England at U16 and U18 level, and made his first-team debut for Wigan towards the end of the 1994-95 season.
 He played three league games and one League Cup match for the Latics, before being killed in a car crash on 21 September 1995, one day before his 18th birthday.
 The crash happened near Garswood, Merseyside.

+Wigan Athletic's Academy Player of the Year Award is named in his honour.